alielfatih/RatTeil/privacy/privacy.md

 *We Respect Your Privacy*

 At RatTeil, we believe in being transparent and honest about how we handle your personal information.
-And the good news is, we don't collect any!
-That's right, we don't collect, store, or share any personal information about you.

-*What This Means*
+*The Good News: We Don't Collect Any Data!*

 - We don't collect any personal information from you, so you don't have to worry about us using it in any way.
 - We don't share your information with anyone, because we don't have any information to share.